To Bag is to Prune

 If the direct procedure cannot procure the right expected subset on which to take the average and predict, what will?
 The intuition for the answer, again, stems from the SETAR example.
-The proposed solution in the literature is -- with a distinctively familiar sound -- using bootstrap to simulate the intractable expectation (\cite{clements1997setar}).\footnote{For a discussion of the SETAR case and other non-linear time series models, see section 2.7 in \cite{NLTSA}.} $\hat{y}_{t+1}$ is augmented with a randomly drawn shock (from a parametric distribution or from those in the sample) and a forecast of $y_{t+2}$ is computed conditional on it.
+The proposed solution in the literature is -- with a distinctively familiar sound -- using bootstrap to simulate the intractable expectation (\cite{clements1997setar}). $\hat{y}_{t+1}$ is augmented with a randomly drawn shock (from a parametric distribution or from those in the sample) and a forecast of $y_{t+2}$ is computed conditional on it.
 Then, the procedure is repeated for $B$ different shocks and the final forecast is the average of all predictions, which, by the non-linearity of $f()$, can make it a very different quantity from $f(\hat{y}_{t+1})$.
 A forecaster will naturally be interested in more than $y_{t+2}$.
 This procedure can be adapted by replacing the draw of a single shock by a series of them that will be used as the model is simulated forward.
 The prediction at step $H$ is an average of forecasts at the end of each $b$ randomly generated sequence.

-Analogously, a natural approach is to simulate the distribution of $\boldsymbol{S}$ entering a next splitting step is to bootstrap the sample of the previous step, run $\mathcal{C}$ a total of $B$ times, apply $\mathcal{C}$ in the next step and finally take the average of these $B$ bootstrapped trees predictions.
+Analogously, a natural approach is to simulate the distribution of $L$ entering a next splitting step is to bootstrap the sample of the previous step, run $\mathcal{C}$ a total of $B$ times, apply $\mathcal{C}$ in the next step and finally take the average of these $B$ bootstrapped trees predictions.
 For a deeper tree, the growing process continues on the bootstrapped sample and the average is taken once the terminal condition is reached.

 Coming to the original question: if RF is pruning something, what is it?
 I conjecture it is pruning $\mathcal{T}$ in \eqref{eq:truetree}.
 Unlike the implicit early-stopping property explained in section \ref{sec:rf_miracle}, this statement cannot be supported or refuted by the simulations presented in section \ref{sec:simuls}.
 However, in \cite{SGT}, it is shown that under a "true tree" DGP, the performance of RF and a version of CART with a low learning rate coincides.
 The latter can be linked to fitting the true tree optimally via an (extremely) high-dimensional LASSO problem.